carpentries-incubator/gap-lesson/episodes/01-command-line.md

 {: .output}

 To leave GAP, type `quit;` at the GAP prompt.
 Remember that all GAP commands, including this one, must be finished with a semicolon!
-Practice this entering `quit;` to leave GAP, and then start a new GAP session.
+Practice entering `quit;` to leave GAP, and then starting a new GAP session.
 Before continuing, you may wish to enter the following command to display GAP prompts and user inputs in different colours: